AmeraBoa/Yaic/README.md

-# Quadtree
+# Yaic
-An image compressor using quadtree approximation.
+Yaic is an image compressor that uses quadtree approximation.